Dermestidae

-Dermestidae are a family of Coleoptera that are commonly referred to as skin beetles.
-Other common names include larder beetle, hide or leather beetles, carpet beetles, and khapra beetles.
+Dermestidae are a family of Coleoptera that are commonly referred to as skin beetles or carpet beetles.
+Other common names include larder beetles, hide or leather beetles, and khapra beetles.
 There are over 1,800 species described.

 Dermestids have a variety of habits; most genera are scavengers that feed on dry animal or plant material, such as skin or pollen, animal hair, feathers, dead insects and natural fibers.
 Members of Dermestes are found in animal carcasses, while others may be found in mammal, bird, bee, or wasp nests.
 Thaumaglossa only lives in the egg cases of mantids, while Trogoderma species are pests of grain.

 These beetles are significant in forensic entomology.
-Some species are associated with decaying carcasses, which helps with criminal investigations.
-Some species are pests (urban entomology) and can cause extensive damage to natural fibers in homes and businesses.
+Some species are associated with decaying carcasses, which may help with criminal investigations.
+Some species are pests (urban entomology) and can cause extensive damage to natural fibers in homes and places of business.

 They are used in taxidermy and by natural history museums to clean animal skeletons.
 Some dermestid species, commonly called "bow bugs", infest violin cases, feeding on the bow hair.

 Description

-Adult Dermestidae are generally small beetles (1-12 mm long), rounded to oval in shape, with hairy or scaly elytra that may form distinctive and colourful patterns.
+Adult Dermestidae are generally small beetles (1–12 mm long), rounded to oval in shape, with hairy or scaly elytra that may form distinctive and colourful patterns.
 Except in genera Dermestes and Trichelodes, there is a single ocellus in the middle of the head.
 The antennae are clubbed (except in male Thylodrias contractus) and usually fit into a groove on the underside of the thorax, concealing them when the beetle is at rest.
 Adult females of T. contractus are notable for being larviform, meaning they retain a larval morphology even into adulthood.

 Larval Dermestidae range from 5 to 15 mm long and are usually covered in tufts of long, dense hairs (setae).
 In subfamily Megatominae and the genus Trinodes, some of these setae are hastisetae: barbed setae ending in spear-like heads (hasta being the Latin word for "spear").
 Hastisetae serve a defensive role, detaching and entangling predators.

 Pupae of subfamilies Dermestinae and Attageninae are covered in structures known as gin-traps, as defense against predators.
 Pupae of Megatominae are protected within the exuviae of the last larval instar.